cognitelabs/eam-staffing/source/blog/2016-06-29-nobody-likes-a-suck-up.html.markdown

 ---
-title: Nobody Likes a Suck-up
+title: Nobody Likes a Suck-up.
+Don't be a "Yes" Man
 date: 2016-06-29 17:48 UTC
+author: Jacqui Somes
 tags:
 ---

-## No One Likes a Suck Up, Don’t Be a “Yes Man”

 The worst way to land your dream job is to people please your way in.

 People like doing business with people like them or people they like.
 This doesn’t mean go into an interview with a bad attitude, but certainly don’t pretend you LOVE doing stuff you hate.
 Just because you have always wanted to work for a certain company, does not mean you should ignore your gut and “yes” your way in.